 Monthly Guide | Weather – Crowds – Wildlife

-Everglades has only two seasons.
-While most visitors prefer the months in the dry season, the wet season has a few advantages, like cheaper rates and less crowds.
+The Everglades in Florida has only two seasons.
+While most visitors prefer the months in the dry season, the wet season has a few advantages, like cheaper rates and fewer crowds.

 January in the Everglades has the lowest temperatures of the year.
 However, it’s still very pleasant with an average high of 76°F (25°C) and an average low of 62°F (17°C).
 Rainfall is very uncommon, and there are a high number of sunny days, with 12 on average.